Tips: Group Shots Cheat Sheet

 By taking the time to plan and prepare for the speech, you can ensure your words are well-received and that the speech is a memorable and meaningful part of the wedding celebration.

-When it comes to researching and gathering information for your wedding day, lets take a look at some tried and tested ways to help you begin to speech writing journey.
+When it comes to researching and gathering information for your wedding day, let’s have a look at some tried and tested ways to help you begin your speech writing journey.

 As the father of the bride, what should I include in my wedding speech?